-Tesla Model Y Juniper vs Model 3 Highland (2026): Which Tesla Should You Actually Buy?
+Tesla Model Y Juniper vs Model 3 Highland (2026): Pricing, New $39K Standard Trim & Post-Tax-Credit Reality (June Update)

 Tesla Model Y Juniper and Model 3 Highland side-by-side comparison showing exterior design differences in 2026

-Two of the best-selling electric vehicles on the planet just got serious upgrades — and the decision between them has never been trickier.
-The Tesla Model Y Juniper and the Tesla Model 3 Highland share roughly 75% of their components, yet they serve very different lifestyles.
+Two of the best-selling electric vehicles on the planet share roughly 75% of their components — yet they serve very different lifestyles.
+The Tesla Model Y Juniper and the Tesla Model 3 Highland are both refreshed for 2026, and Tesla just added a new $39,990 Standard Model Y aimed squarely at the post-tax-credit market.
 Whether you’re a solo commuter, a growing family, or a road-trip enthusiast in the US, UK, or Europe, this guide cuts through the marketing noise to tell you exactly which one is worth your money in 2026.
+Last updated: June 7, 2026.

 Model / TrimStarting Price (US)Range (EPA est.)0–60 mph